-Students enrolled in the physical therapy curriculum at Duke University are provided support service of any issued computing devices from the Medical Education IT Department- DPT Division (MedEDIT-DPT).
+Students enrolled in the physical therapy curriculum at Duke University are provided support service of any issued computing devices from the Medical Education IT Department-DPT Division (MedEDIT-DPT).

-The MedEDIT provides administrative, professional and technical expertise to the students of the School of Medicine.
-We value an open, collaborative, and congenial environment where safety is paramount.
-Efficient and dependable service to support state-of-the-art medical education is our goal.
+The MedEDIT provides administrative, professional, and technical expertise to the students of the School of Medicine.
+The School of Medicine values an open, collaborative, and congenial environment where safety is paramount.
+Efficient and dependable service to support state-of-the-art medical education is the goal.

 All matriculating students in the School of Medicine are assessed a mandatory technology fee.
-This includes students enrolled in the Doctor of Physical Therapy program.
+This includes students enrolled in the Doctor of Physical Therapy Program.
 The fee will not only cover hardware such as laptop or handheld device, but service, software, and technical updates to comply with all Duke Health System compliance guidelines.